 Site Principal Investigator: Batya Elul

-Columbia University is participating in analyses using IeDEA East Africa data, with a particular focus on evaluation of outcomes among adolescents, and examination of site and program level determinants of key patient outcomes across the HIV care cascade.
+The Columbia University is participating in analyses using IeDEA East Africa data, with a particular focus on evaluation of outcomes among adolescents, and examination of site and program level determinants of key patient outcomes across the HIV care cascade.

 University of California, San Francisco (UCSF)

-University of California, San Francisco has a prominent role in collaboration with IeDEA field sites in Mbarara, Uganda, through the Immune Suppression Syndrome (ISS) clinic at the Mbarara Regional Referral Hospital as well as through the Family AIDS Care and Education Services (FACES) clinics located in Kisumu County in Kenya.
+University of California, San Francisco has a prominent role in collaboration with IeDEA field sites in Mbarara, Uganda, through the Immune Suppression Syndrome (ISS) clinic at the Mbarara Regional Referral Hospital, the Infectious Diseases Institute (IDI) in Kampala, Uganda as well as through the Family AIDS Care and Education Services (FACES) clinics located in Kisumu County in Kenya.

-Site Principal Investigator: Rami Kantor, MD
+Site Principal Investigator: Rami Kantor

-Site Principal Investigator: Jennifer Syvertsen, PhD, MPH
+Site Principal Investigator: Jennifer Syvertsen